How To Make Cake Heart Cake – Easy Dessert Recipe Guide

 Can I use a box cake mix for this heart cake?

-Absolutely!
-Box cake mixes work perfectly for this technique.
-To enhance the flavor, try adding an extra egg, substituting milk for water, or adding a teaspoon of vanilla extract to the mix.
+Yes!
+Box cake mixes work well for this technique.
+To enhance the flavor, try adding an extra egg, substituting milk for water, or adding a teaspoon of vanilla extract.
 The shaping technique works the same regardless of whether you use a homemade or box mix recipe.

 How far in advance can I make this cake?